0xProject/0x-mesh/README.md

   another.
 (There are pros and cons to this approach and it is probably not suitable for all markets).

+Both Relayers and Market makers can use Mesh to watch a set of orders for changes in fillability (e.g., cancellations, fills, expirations, etc...).

 0x Mesh is intended to be entirely automatic.
 It takes care of all the work of receiving, sharing, and validating orders so that you can focus on building your application.
 When you run a 0x Mesh node, it will automatically discover peers